10Messiah/Submission/README.md

+# What Causes a Driver’s Attention Reallocation?
+A Driver’s Attention-Guided Abnormal Driving Event Recognition Model on Untrimmed Driving Videos
 # Abnormal Driving Event Dataset(ADED)
    * You can find the annotation in './annotation/annotation.xls'.
    * To obtain ADED dataset, follow these steps: